Get,

 Dr. Rajeev Singh, BAMS

-The leaves of toor dal consist of a component called chalcone.
-Chalcone is an active compound that may have anti-malarial benefits to treat jaundice.
-Thus, toor dal may be helpful as an anti-malarial agent.8 Moreover, these conditions should be diagnosed and treated by a doctor.
+The leaves of Toor dal consist of a component called chalcone.
+Chalcone is an active compound that may have anti-malarial benefits.
+Also, as Toor dal is rich in iron and protein, it can help deal with anaemia and tissue damage caused by malaria8.
+However, remember these conditions should be diagnosed and treated by a doctor.
+Natural remedies must only be used as an adjunct and never replace medical treatment.

-Toor dal (the seeds), its flowers, and leaves can be used to prepare tea that is might help for soothing inflammation and blood disorders.5 Toor dal tea made using its flower may be helpful for upper respiratory infections and pain.5 Toor dal tea using leaves may help to overcome anemia, yellow fever, cough, fever, urinary tract infections, and ulcers.5
+Toor dal (the seeds), its flowers, and leaves can be used to prepare tea that might help for soothing inflammation and blood disorders.
+Toor dal tea made using its flower may be helpful for upper respiratory infections and pain.
+Toor dal is also said to have antimicrobial properties, so its tea using leaves may help to overcome yellow fever, cough, fever, urinary tract infections, and ulcers5.

-Although studies show the benefits of toor dal in different health conditions, this information is insufficient.
-Hence, there is a need for further studies to establish the true extent of the benefits of toor dal on human health.
+Although studies show the benefits of Toor dal in different health conditions, there is a need for further studies to establish the true extent of its the benefits on human health.
 Furthermore, every person may respond differently to these herbs.
-Therefore, it is important to consult a doctor before using toor dal for any medical condition.
+Therefore, it is important to consult a doctor before using Toor dal for any medical condition.

-Based on my experience, I have found that that toor dal, known for its hepatoprotective function, has the potential to up-regulate and counteract the inflammatory process in the liver.
-This potential mechanism could help minimize liver damage, delay disease progression, and reduce complications.
+Based on my experience, I have found that toor dal, known for its hepatoprotective function, has the potential to up-regulate and counteract the inflammatory process in the liver.
+This potential mechanism could help minimize liver damage, delay disease progression, and reduce complications11.

 Dr. Smita Barode, B.A.M.S, M.S.